nigelredding/act65.github.io/_posts/Questions/2016-9-26-SaddleSplitter.md

 and we split $B$ into $CD$ such that $B = CD$ then does it help us learn faster?
 Intuitively, this feels somewhat like the kernel trick, where we can use the extra dimensionality of the reparameterised $CD$ to make our way around saddles or other obstacles in the loss surface.

-[Deep learning without poor local minima](https://arxiv.org/abs/1605.07110) has an interesting note at the end of the appendicies about how
+[Deep learning without poor local minima](https://arxiv.org/abs/1605.07110) has an interesting note at the end of the appendices about how … ???

+### HT decomposition

+Start with a big wide network.
+Split the wide net into two matrices. ...
+This is doing a HT decomposition!! (??)